paulbrowne-irl/knowledgebase-elastic-rag/readme-add.md

 - `langserve_launch_example/chain.py` contains an example chain, which you can edit to suit your needs.
 - `langserve_launch_example/server.py` contains a FastAPI app that serves that chain using `langserve`.
 You can edit this to add more endpoints or customise your server.
 - `tests/test_chain.py` contains tests for the chain.
 You can edit this to add more tests.
-- `pyproject.toml` contains the project metadata, including the project name, version, and dependencies.
-You can edit this to add more dependencies or customise your project metadata.

 ## Install dependencies